Locally developing microservices with Google Kubernetes Engine

 In this tutorial, we're going to use the Guestbook sample application to illustrate a simple "microservices" architecture: the PHP service will represent one service, and the Redis database will represent another.

-Setting up your local laptop
+Setting up your local computer

 First, install the